 Munch on healthy food while you study.
 Junk food are a big no-no!

 2. Don’t have too much on your plate

-Exercise you brain in a constructive way, and do not clutter it with a lot of thoughts.
+Exercise your brain in a constructive way, and do not burden it with a lot of thoughts.
 Be clear in your mind and do not pressure yourself to cover things that are beyond your reach.